leanix/release-docker-image-action/README.md

 run: echo ${{ steps.build-image.outputs.tag }}
 ```

+In addition the action will also push/update a docker tag for the latest version of each branch:
+* feature/HOOK-1333-ADD-ACTION => feature-hook-1333-add-action-latest
+* master => latest

 # Update Action

 When you change the action code, use the script *update-dist.sh* to generate a compiled version of index.js containing all dependencies.